 Sparca brings advanced imaging and video enhancement to low and mid-tier platforms in collaboration with Qualcomm

-Sparca, a leader in digital signal processing, is collaborating with Qualcomm Technologies Inc, to deliver superior image and video enhancements to mobile OEMs
+Sparca, a leader in digital signal processing, is collaborating with Qualcomm Technologies Inc., to deliver superior image and video enhancement to mobile OEMs.

 FORT LAUDERDALE, FLORIDA, USA, July 28, 2022 /EINPresswire.com/ -- Sparca brings advanced imaging and video enhancement to low and mid-tier platforms in collaboration with Qualcomm.